obviouslyweb/poplistmovies/README.md

 The remaining work to be done for this project includes the following:

 - [ ] Add contact form with validation to About page (Joshua)
-- [ ] Implement "Are you sure you wish to remove this from your watchlist" modal (Connor)
-- [X] Have Watchlist update on main page when movies are added through Search feature

 ## Team